 How did Shaw's Nightmare came to be what it is today?

 Let's start from the beginning.
 My sister had an idea for a family series.
 It was called Yogus.
 I got an idea to make a game from it.
 Of course the series didn't pan out but the game continued.
-Originally it was supposed to be a 2D game but I made it 3D instead to be more original.
+Originally it was supposed to be a Bart's Nightmare clone but I made it a Doom clone instead.

 Now then the game was to be sold.
 When I tried to contact Ken Silverman on the forum, Nuno got annoyed and left the project.
 So I was left without a programmer.
 In 2009, I tried to program it myself but I couldn't get it to work.
 In May, I tried the Allegro forums.
 But they weren't willing to work for a DOS game.
 I tried (and failed) to convince them that they should work for it.
 Finally in June, I got it to work.
 From there I was adding features here and there.
 Eventually I was getting tired of the project and began to lose interest.